 What to Do About This Influenza Outbreak:

-What they rarely, if ever, mention is air quality.
+Air quality gets short shrift too often.
 Florence Nightingale was the founder of modern nursing.
 In the middle of the 19th century, she was crusading for better ventilation in hospitals.
 We too have been crusading for better air quality in doctor’s offices, dentist’s offices, pharmacies, supermarkets, banks and anywhere that people gather without face masks.
 You can listen to our podcast on this topic at this link.

 Show 1357: Revisiting Ventilation to Avoid Airborne Germs